meshery/meshery/docs/pages/tasks/managing-notifications.md

 type: tasks
 language: en
 list: include
+abstract: Meshery provides the ability for tracking infrastructure operations, actionable alerts for seamless performance.
 ---

 Meshery tracks operations that you perform on infrastructurees and their workloads.
 Meshery provides notification of environment issues, application conflicts with infrastructure configuration, and so on.